CBG-Centrum-voor-familiegeschiedenis/PiCo/README.md

 All deliverables will initially be produced in Dutch.
 If necessary, they can later be translated into English.

+## PiCo Documentation
+More extensive documentation of the Persons in Context model can be found at: https://personsincontext.org.

 ## Acknowledgements
 PiCo is inspired by the [ROAR](https://leonvanwissen.nl/vocab/roar/docs/) ontology for Reconstructions and Observations in Archival Resources.
 ROAR was developed by
 * Menno den Engelse, ([Islands of Meaning, The Netherlands](https://islandsofmeaning.nl/))
 * Leon van Wissen, ([University of Amsterdam, The Netherlands](https://www.uva.nl/over-de-uva/organisatie/faculteiten/faculteit-der-geesteswetenschappen/faculteit-der-geesteswetenschappen.html))

 ## License